Communities

 Neat tool!
 Does "(AND search)" mean "will show fonts containing glyphs for ALL of those Unicode codepoints," or something else?

-samcarter‭ wrote 8 days ago Β· edited 8 days ago
+samcarter‭ wrote about 1 month ago Β· edited about 1 month ago

 Yes, by default it will only show fonts which have all the specified glyphs.
 One can use albatross --or a b to search for each glyph individually.